Color Spotlight: Indian Red (PR101)

 Daniel Smith – Lunar Red Rock

-Daniel Smith has an Indian Red, but Lunar Red Rock also appears to be roughly the same color (with a cooler name).
+Daniel Smith’s Lunar Red Rock appears to be roughly the same color as Indian Red.

 Daniel Smith Indian Red vs Lunar Red Rock